1 Kings 3:3-28

 - Draw a large crown and write “SOLOMON” on it.
 Write words on the crown that describe Solomon (wise, dream, son of David, son of Bathsheba, etc.).
 Add to this next week.

 - Make a scroll.
 Click here for instructions.
-Write this verse on it: “The fear of the Lord is the beginning of wisdom.”
-Psalm 111:10a, NIV
+Write this verse on it: “Wisdom begins with respect for the Lord.”
+Psalm 111:10a, ICB

 Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.